 CK6S.
 I am "not" the QSL manager for the CK6S Special event Stampede station.
 Check out their QRZ listing for the proper address to send direct QSL cards.

-QSL UPDATE NOVEMBER 16, 2013.
-I am completely caught up on all Direct cards.
+QSL UPDATE December 10, 2013.
+I am completely caught up on all Direct cards and Bureau cards.
+Did over 3,000 bureau cards this last month.
 Hurray!
-Some Bureau cards and I expect another incoming batch.

 STAMPEDE CITY AWARD.For Stampede City Award questions ask Mike at e-mail VE6TC@rac.ca.
 General questions:VE6AO@rac.ca Check out the club website for details about the Stampede City Award at: